 Enable the AWS Lambda integration to begin collecting CloudWatch and custom metrics from your Lambda functions.

 The Serverless dashboard requires no installation of its own, but it relies on three data sources that require their own installation:

 Amazon Web Services integration (required)

 This integration populates the summary graphs and the main functions table.
 Install this integration and ensure that Lambda metrics are reporting in your account.

-Note: Traces are delayed ~5 minutes, as this is the speed at which Datadog polls AWS X-Ray APIs.
+Note: Traces are delayed by ~5 minutes, as this is the speed at which Datadog polls AWS X-Ray APIs.

-AWS CloudWatch Logs (optional)
+AWS CloudWatch Logs (recommended)